 What to Know Before You Go

-While there are a tons of things we are going to go over in this post, here are the most important things to know about how dining and Disney World restaurants are changing during the reopening phase.
+While there are a ton of things we are going to go over in this post, here are the most important things to know about how dining and Disney World restaurants are changing during the reopening phase.

 Safety Guidelines in Place – New safety requirements for guests are being included in all Disney World restaurants.
 These include increased cleaning and sanitation, face masks, contactless menus, and more.

 Using New Technology – In order to help with safety, Disney is using new technology in its restaurants including contactless menus, Mobile Ordering, Mobile Dine Check-In, and cashless payment.

 Limited Dining Offerings – Not all restaurants are open during the Disney World reopening phase.
 Restaurants will also have limited capacity with fewer reservations available.

 Limited Experiences – Are you a big fan of character meals and dinner shows?
 Those are not currently running, for the most part).
 Other experiences like private and in-room dining are also being shelved.

 Big Changes to Disney World Restaurants

 Let’s break down some of the biggest changes to dining in Disney World that you need to know about.
 These include reservations, decrease restaurant capacity, and eliminating popular add-ons like the Disney Dining Plan.

 When the parks first opened, to comply with guest distancing, Disney could not keep normal restaurant capacity as it was before.
 Tables have to be spaced out a minimum of 6 feet from each other to give dining guests enough room.

-All this results in less guests being able to dine in a given restaurant at one time.
-This could lead to reservations being more difficult to get.
-With distancing requirements relaxing in recent weeks we’re hoping the fact that the entire Walt Disney World Resort will have fewer guests will make up for fewer tables in the restaurants.
+All this results in fewer guests being able to dine in a given restaurant at one time.
+This at times has lead to reservations being more difficult to get.
+With distancing requirements relaxing in recent weeks we’re hoping that brings more capacity back to the restaurants again.

 Limited capacity and helping Disney understand how to staff the restaurants means making Disney Advanced Dining Reservations is now more important than ever and you won’t get to make as many decisions at the last minute.
-Finally, reservations are available for some Disney World Resort Hotel guests.

 In-Park Dining Reservations